 How to Counter or Prevent Stealth Attacks

 This is what I learned from the McAfee whitepaper whose link is given below.
-If you have more information on what is stealth attack and how to prevent them, please share with us.
+If you have more information on what is stealth attacks and how to prevent them, please share it with us.